漢字

 And yet, 菅 is not quite the same as 4.
 It contains the upper component 艹, which functions as a determinative for plant-related words.
 And even in Japanese, there may be a chance that readers associate 菅 with 管.

-In hieroglyphic, the sign for sedge gives the reader the three consonants of the word king (see this example).
+In hieroglyphic, the sign for sedge gives the reader the three consonants of the word king.

 The readers of Classical Egyptian had of course to supply the vowels themselves, but that seems to have been a minor thing if Classical Egyptian was your mother tongue.